libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 The [WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc6455) dates back to 2011 and specifies the opening of a two-way socket from a browser to a server over TCP.
 WebSocket is implemented in the [Rust](https://github.com/libp2p/rust-libp2p/tree/master/transports/websocket), [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/websocket), and [JavaScript](https://github.com/libp2p/js-libp2p-websockets) libp2p implementations.

-#### Benefits

-WebSockets are well-supported in browsers and are easy to implement.
-Using TCP, WebSockets are more reliable than WebRTC's UDP.
-Since the WebSocket transport is already implemented in libp2p, it can be used today in a browser-to-server scenario.

 #### Limitations

 WebSockets run over TCP, which is inherently slower than WebRTC's UDP.
 The various upgrades and handshakes add up to six round trips before data can be exchanged.
 Additionally, while WebRTC can leverage self-signed certificates, WebSockets cannot, as they require the server to have a trusted TLS certificate using TCP.

 ### WebTransport

 [WebTransport](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-overview) is the new kid on the block for real-time communication in the browser.
-WebTransport is implemented in the [Rust](https://github.com/libp2p/rust-libp2p/tree/master/transports/quic), [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/webtransport), and [JavaScript](https://github.com/libp2p/js-libp2p-webtransport) implementations.
+WebTransport is implemented in [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/webtransport) and [JavaScript](https://github.com/libp2p/js-libp2p-webtransport) implementations.

 #### Benefits